 By being aware and engaging in new partnerships, the future looks bright, he said.

-For example, Dryden has partnered with the SMD and U.S. Forest Service with Ikhana on wildfire missions and with Northrop Grumman for preparing the Global Hawks for missions, he said.
+NASA F-15 no. 837 had a busy year in use for the Intelligent Flight Control System aircraft and currently as the aircraft for the sonic boom research for the Lift and Nozzle Change Effects on Tail Shock, or LaNCETS project.
+(NASA Photo by Carla Thomas) For example, Dryden has partnered with the SMD and U.S. Forest Service with Ikhana on wildfire missions and with Northrop Grumman for preparing the Global Hawks for missions, he said.
 A Jan.
 15 event is scheduled to debut the Global Hawks at Dryden; it's expected that the new assets will be flown in early spring with a first science campaign in spring or early summer.

 Partnering opportunities with the SMD also are expected to continue with Dryden assets such as the G-III, carrying the Uninhabited Air Vehicle Synthetic Aperture Radar, or UAVSAR, and the DC-8 and ER-2s carrying out science missions, Petersen said.